Trabecular bone score: Need for a marker of microarchitecture

 Microarchitecture of bone in health and in osteoporosis.

-To diagnose osteoporosis, despite the inclusion of bone mineral density (BMD), biological markers and clinical factors of fracture risk, many not detected patients are at risk and many fractures are not explained.
+To diagnose osteoporosis, despite the inclusion of bone mineral density (BMD), biological markers and clinical factors of fracture risk, many undetected patients are at risk and many fractures are not explained.
 Bone mineral density is an assessment of the quantity of bone.
-It does not provide information on bone quality, another important parameter to describe the bone.
+It does not provide information on bone quality, another important parameter.
 In addition, clinical risk factors for fracture are at best an indirect assessment of the bone quality.
 One way to describe the quality of the bone is to assess its microarchitecture.
 Bone microarchitecture is related to the mechanical strength of bone and hence its greater or lesser risk of fracture.
 Indeed, for the same quantity of bone, different mechanically resistant bone structures may exist (few large trabeculae or numerous thin trabeculae that are mechanically stronger).
-Actually, bone loss is often accompanied by a deterioration of bone architecture, resulted in a decreased number of trabeculae, increased inter-trabecular distances, and a loss connectivity of the trabecular meshwork.
-Moreover, reduction of cortical bone thickness and increased porosity accompany trabecular bone loss, and in particular promote the fragility of the femoral neck.
+Bone loss is often accompanied by a deterioration of bone architecture, resulting in a decreased number of trabeculae, increased inter-trabecular distance, and a loss connectivity of the trabecular meshwork.
+Moreover, reduction of cortical bone thickness and increased porosity accompany trabecular bone loss, and in particular increases the fragility of the femoral neck.
 Osteoporotic bone is called "porous".